pjjonesnz/saveMyForm.jquery/README.md

 * `exclude` – jQuery selectors to define form fields that you don't want to save data for.
 See: https://api.jquery.com/category/selectors/ for more about jQuery selectors
 * `include` - jQuery selectors to define form fields that you DO want to save data for.
 * `formName` - the name to use when saving the form.
 Leave as undefined to automatically generate name.
+* `addPathToName` - add the page path to the name of the form - to individually handle forms on different pages that have the same form name (whether the name is automatically or manually specified).
+* `addPathLength`- the length of the path to add to the form name,
 * `loadInputs` - reload input data from localStorage when page is re-loaded.
 * `resetOnSubmit` - delete form data from localStorage when the form is submit
 * `sameNameSeparator` - the separator to be used between the field name and an index number in the localStorage key when multiple form fields have the same name.